ibexa/documentation-developer/docs/guide/richtext_block.md

 !!! enterprise

-    To create richtext [custom Page block](/guide/extending_page.md), you need to define its layout, provide templates, add a subscriber and register it as a service.
+    To create a richtext [custom Page block](/guide/extending_page.md), you need to define its layout, provide templates, add a subscriber and register it as a service.

     Start with creating an `app/config/layouts.yml` file containing: